Paroxysmal Nocturnal Hemoglobinuria Market Insight, Epidemiology And Market Forecast - 2036

 Paroxysmal Nocturnal Hemoglobinuria Market Summary

-• Formerly, Paroxysmal Nocturnal Hemoglobinuria Diagnosis relied on Ham and sucrose tests, now replaced by flow cytometry (FCM) detecting GPI-anchored protein anomalies using monoclonal antibodies or FLAER.
+• Formerly, PNH diagnosis relied on Ham and sucrose tests, now replaced by flow cytometry (FCM) detecting GPI-anchored protein anomalies using monoclonal antibodies or fluorescein-tagged proaerolysin (FLAER).
 FLAER is suitable for nucleated cells but not red blood cells due to glycophorin interference.
 Also, the lack of international guidelines for proper screening and diagnosis leads to treatment delays.
+The main clinical conditions or diseases to consider in the differential diagnosis of PNH include coombs-negative hemolytic anemia, venous thrombosis, anemia, and cytopenias.

-• The disease-modifying therapeutic strategy for PNH includes complement inhibition therapy, with Paroxysmal Nocturnal Hemoglobinuria Drugs like SOLIRIS, ULTOMIRIS, and EMPAVELI approved by the FDA, and considered the gold standard.
+• The disease-modifying therapeutic strategy for PNH includes complement inhibition therapy, with drugs like eculizumab (SOLIRIS), ravulizumab (ULTOMIRIS), and pegcetacoplan (EMPAVELI) approved by the FDA, and considered the gold standard.
 However, safety concerns are associated with eculizumab and ravulizumab, including the risk of meningococcal infections and the persistence of extravascular hemolysis in some individuals treated with eculizumab.

 Request for Unlocking the Sample Page of the "Paroxysmal Nocturnal Hemoglobinuria Treatment Market"